s7u512/NSSO-77-SAS/ISSUES.md

 I have managed to match the land size classification with the report but only to some extent.

 To be more specific, I have been able to match the Statement 1.3 in the report (page 46-47) with my data.
-However, I am unable to match with the Table 23A in the report (page A-1018) with my data.
+However, I am unable to match the Table 23A in the report (page A-1018) with my data.

-Here is a table that shows some difference.
+Here is a table that shows the difference in monthly household incomes.
 Any help is appreciated.

 | Land Size Class | HH Income I get | HH Income in report | Difference | Difference % |
 | --- | --- | --- | --- | --- |